RainbowMiner/RainbowMiner/README.md

     }

 - PowerLimit: in percent, set to 0, if you do not want this to be changed
-- ThermalLimit: in Â°C, set to 0, if you do not want this to be changed
+- ThermalLimit: in °C, set to 0, if you do not want this to be changed
 - MemoryClockBoost: in MHz, set to "*", if you do not want this to be changed
 - CoreClockBoost: in MHz, set to "*", if you do not want this to be changed
-- LockVoltagePoint: in ÂµV, set to "*", if you do not want this to be changed or "0", if voltagePoint should be unlocked
+- LockVoltagePoint: in µV, set to "*", if you do not want this to be changed or "0", if voltagePoint should be unlocked
 - LockMemoryClock: in MHz, set to "*", if you do not want this to be changed or "0", if MemoryClock should be unlocked
 - LockCoreClock: in MHz, set to "*", if you do not want this to be changed or "0", if CoreClock should be unlocked
 - PreCmd/PreCmdArguments: define a command to be executed before the miner starts.
 PreCmd is the path to the binary, PreCmdArguments are optional arguments for that command.
 - PostCmd/PostCmdArguments: define a command to be executed after the miner has finished.
 PostCmd is the path to the binary, PostCmdArguments are optional arguments for that command.

-Note the last entry: "Profile-GPU#02"
+Note the last entry: "Profile2-GPU#02"
 Imagine a rig with multiple GTX1070 from the same manufacturer, except GPU#02, which is from a different manufacturer.
 This one GPU might need slightly different overclocking for Profile2.
 Adding the GPU's name or PCI bus id has priority over the model name selection.